OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/drivers/docs/iterate.rst

 to iterate on a single input to match an output.
 In other words, fixed point iteration can be used to solve the equation ``x = f(x)``.
 By extension, FixedPointIterator can be used to close a loop in the data flow.
-The algorithm is probably useful for some problems, so it is included here.
+The algorithm is useful for some problems, so it is included here.
-However, it may require more functional evaluations than the :ref:`BroydenSolver`.
+However, it may require more functional evaluations than the BroydenSolver.

 As an example, let's implement a component that can be run iteratively to produce the square root of a number.